UMAprotocol/UMIPs/UMIPs/umip-157.md

 The lender will later receive a refund plus fee once the system has validated that their loan was transmitted correctly.
 A loan can be fulfilled improperly for many reasons, including setting the wrong fee, destination token, etc. The system validates batches of these loans at once via an optimistic challenge mechanism secured by the [UMA Oracle](https://docs.umaproject.org/protocol-overview/how-does-umas-oracle-work).

 The fundamental architecture of this system is a "Hub and Spoke" model, where users and lenders who participate in the bridging of tokens interact with Spokes on the origin and destination networks, while the Hub pools capital on Ethereum and uses it to collateralize refunds to lenders.
-Liquidity Providers are therefore passive capital providers who interact with the Hub on Ethereum and earn fees for backstopping the system.
+Liquidity Providers are therefore passive capital providers who interact with the Hub on Ethereum and earn fees for backstopping the system and allowing relayers to have flexibility when choosing the chain they want to be refunded on.

 This UMIP will explain how to properly validate batches of these refunds, including all of the detail needed to verify that the fees are set and charged correctly.
 These batches of refunds are summarized on-chain within [Merkle Roots](https://www.youtube.com/watch?v=JXn4GqyS7Gg).
 In addition to a merkle root containing all of the refunds to be sent to lenders, an additional merkle root can be included that instructs the Hub and Spoke as to how to "rebalance" capital amongst themselves.
 Respectively, these two merkle roots are intuitively named the "Relayer Refund root" and the "Pool Rebalance root".